 Arm MSI Controllers

 This chapter gives a brief introduction of 2 Arm MSI controllers, the GICv2m and the GICv3 ITS.
 We purposely present a simplified overview.
-Please refer to the references for more details.

 The GICv2m widget contains one or more MSI frames.
 Each MSI frame is wired up to a set of GIC SPI wires (shared peripheral interrupt).
 MSI frames should not target the same SPI IDs for isolation purpose.